vhx/vhx-js/README.md

 Gets the last page in the request.

 * `goToPage(page:Integer, callback:Function)`<br>
 Gets the specified page in the request.
-If a non-integer or page greater than is available is requested the 'You must pass a valid page number' error will be thrown.
+If a non-integer or page greater than pages available is requested the *You must pass a valid page number* error will be thrown.

 * `merge(response:Object)`<br>
 Merges a page with previously requested page.
-It is recommended to use this when using the `nextPage` method in a `Load More` scenario where you are appending items to a growing cascade.
+It is recommended to use this when using the `nextPage` method in a "Load More" scenario where you are appending items to a growing cascade.